Milwaukee: Growth and immigration

-By 1850, there were seventy-five Poles in Milwaukee County and the US Census shows they had a variety of occupations: grocers, blacksmiths, tavernkeepers, coopers, butchers, broommakers, shoemakers, draymen, laborers, and farmers.
-Three distinct Polish communities evolved in Milwaukee, with the majority settling in the area south of Greenfield Avenue.
+Although the German presence in Milwaukee after the Civil War remained strong and their largest wave of immigrants had yet to land, other groups also made their way to the city.
+Foremost among these were Polish immigrants.
+Because Milwaukee offered the Polish immigrants an abundance of low-paying entry-level jobs, it became home to one of the largest Polish-American communities.
+For many residents, Milwaukee's South Side is synonymous with the Polish community.
 Milwaukee County's Polish population of 30,000 in 1890 rose to 100,000 by 1915.
-Poles historically have had a strong national cultural and social identity, often maintained through the Catholic Church.
-A view of Milwaukee's South Side skyline is replete with the steeples of the many churches these immigrants built that are still vital centers of the community.

 St. Stanislaus Catholic Church and the surrounding neighborhood was the center of Polish life in Milwaukee.
 As the Polish community surrounding St. Stanislaus continued to grow, Mitchell Street became known as the "Polish Grand Avenue".
 As Mitchell Street grew more dense, the Polish population started moving south to the Lincoln Village neighborhood, home to the Basilica of St. Josaphat and Kosciuszko Park.
 Other Polish communities started on the East Side of Milwaukee.
 Jones Island was a major commercial fishing center settled mostly by Kashubians and other Poles from around the Baltic Sea.
 Milwaukee has the fifth-largest Polish population in the U.S. at 45,467, ranking behind New York City (211,203), Chicago (165,784), Los Angeles (60,316) and Philadelphia (52,648).
 The city holds Polish Fest, an annual celebration of Polish culture and cuisine.

-In addition to the Germans and Poles, Milwaukee received a large influx of other European immigrants from Lithuania, Italy, Ireland, France, Russia, Bohemia and Sweden, who included Jews, Lutherans, and Catholics.
+In addition to the Germans and Poles, Milwaukee received a large influx of other European immigrants from Lithuania, Italy, Ireland, France, Russia, Bohemia, and Sweden, who included Jews, Lutherans, and Catholics.
 Italian Americans total 16,992 in the city, but in Milwaukee County, they number at 38,286.
 The largest Italian-American festival in the area, Festa Italiana, is held in the city, while Irishfest is the largest Irish-American festival in southeast Wisconsin.
 By 1910, Milwaukee shared the distinction with New York City of having the largest percentage of foreign-born residents in the United States.
-In 1910, whites represented 99.7% of the city's total population of 373,857.
+In 1910, European descendants ("Whites") represented 99.7% of the city's total population of 373,857.
 Milwaukee has a strong Greek Orthodox Community, many of whom attend the Annunciation Greek Orthodox Church on Milwaukee's northwest side, designed by Wisconsin-born architect Frank Lloyd Wright.
-Milwaukee has a sizable Croatian population, with Croatian churches and their own historic and successful soccer club The Croatian Eagles at the 30-acre Croatian Park in Franklin, Wisconsin.
+Milwaukee has a sizable Croatian population, with Croatian churches and their own historic and successful soccer club The Croatian Eagles at Croatian Park in Franklin, Wisconsin.